 - Insurance: Insurance helps to mitigate any risks related to lost or damaged packages — especially high-profile ones, like holiday gifts.
 When looking into the cheapest way to ship Christmas gifts it’s important to keep in mind that the cheapest option may not include insurance.
 However, it may be worth it to spring for it.

 - Tracking: Tracking is not a bonus these days.
 It gives consumers peace of mind and builds trust by providing updates on a package’s journey.
 Be wary of budget shipping with spotty tracking

-- Fuel and residential surcharges: Frequently, inexpensive shipping have hidden costs — like last-mile delivery fees, fuel or residential surcharges.
+- Fuel and residential surcharges: Frequently, inexpensive shipping has hidden costs — like last-mile delivery fees, fuel, or residential surcharges.
 When making your choice, make sure to check for these additional charges.